-If you are involved in a care episode that is directed primarily by a Top Provider, and you are not in a position to decide which other doctors render you supporting or ancillary services during the care episode, then the care you receive from such other in-network doctors will be treated as HRA-Eligible Expenses (to the extent they are covered by the Group Health Plan and would otherwise qualify as HRA-Eligible expenses), even though those doctors are not Top Providers.
+If you are involved in a care episode that is directed primarily by an Approved Provider, and you are not in a position to decide which other doctors render you supporting or ancillary services during the care episode, then the care you receive from such other in-network doctors will be treated as HRA-Qualifying Expenses (to the extent they are covered by the Group Health Plan and would otherwise qualify as HRA-Qualifying Expenses), even though those doctors are not Approved Providers.
 The initial decision of whether you are "in a position to decide which other doctors render your supporting or ancillary services during the care episode" is made by Garner as claims administrator, pursuant to Garner's policies and procedures.

-For example: If you are receiving spine surgery from a Top Provider, then the charges associated with care you receive from an anesthesiologist, radiologist, physician's assistant, or second surgeon who assists on the surgery will be eligible for reimbursement under the HRA even though those other doctors were not recommended to you by Garner.
+For example: If you are receiving spine surgery from an Approved Provider, then the Out-of-Pocket Medical Expenses associated with care you receive from an anesthesiologist, radiologist, physician's assistant, or second surgeon who assists on the surgery will qualify for reimbursement under the HRA even though those other doctors were not previously approved by Garner.

-If you are involved in a care episode that is directed primarily by a Top Provider, and there is a break in care, such that you are in a position to decide which doctor to see next, then medical expenses you incur from any other doctors will only be eligible for reimbursement by the HRA if those other doctors are recommended to you by Garner before you receive care from those other doctors.
-This is true even where a Top Provider refers you to or recommends another doctor.
-To help ensure that doctors you see are eligible for reimbursement by the HRA, you should contact the Garner concierge before receiving services from any doctor whenever there is a break in care such that you are in a position to decide which doctor to see next.
+If you are involved in a care episode that is directed primarily by an Approved Provider, and there is a break in care, such that you are in a position to decide which doctor to see next, then Out-of-Pocket Medical Expenses you incur from any other doctors will only qualify for reimbursement by the HRA if those other doctors are added to your list of Approved Providers before you receive care from those other doctor.
+This is true even where an Approved Provider refers you to or recommends another doctor.
+To help ensure that Out-of-Pocket Medical Expenses from doctors you visit qualify for reimbursement by the HRA, you should contact the Garner Health concierge service before receiving services from any doctor whenever there is a break in care such that you are in a position to decide which doctor to see next.
 Note: The initial decision of whether there is a break in care and whether you are "in a position to decide which other doctor to see next" is made by Garner as claims administrator, pursuant to Garner's policies and procedures.

-For example: If your primary care physician, who is a Top Provider, recommends you see a specific spine surgeon, you are responsible for first making sure that that spine surgeon is also a Top Provider.
-To do this, you may search in the Garner app or website or contact the Garner concierge services.
-If the spine surgeon is not a Top Provider and you choose to see him/her anyway, then care you receive from him/her will not be reimbursable under the HRA.
-In order to avoid such situations, you should contact the Garner Health concierge service, which is available to help you quickly locate a spine surgeon who is a Top Provider and whose covered services would be eligible for reimbursable under the HRA.
+For example: If your primary care physician, who is an Approved Provider, recommends you see a specific spine surgeon, you are responsible for first making sure that that spine surgeon can also be added to your list of Approved Providers.
+To do this, you may find them in the Garner app or website or contact the Garner Health concierge services to determine whether they can be added to your list of Approved Providers.
+If the spine surgeon cannot be added to your list of Approved Providers and you choose to receive care from him/her/them anyway, then Out-of-Pocket Medical Expenses you incur in connection with care you receive from him/her/them will not qualify for reimbursement under the HRA.
+In order to avoid such situations, you should contact the Garner Health concierge service, which is available to help you quickly locate a spine surgeon who can be added to your list of Approved Providers and whose covered services would qualify for reimbursement under the HRA.

-If you have questions about how to proceed with your care in order make sure that your upcoming medical expenses will be HRA-Eligible Expenses, please contact the Garner Health concierge service, which can be reached via online chat using the Garner Health website or smartphone app, or by phone at (866) 761-9586
+If you have questions about how to proceed with your care in order make sure that your upcoming medical expenses will be HRA-Qualifying Expenses, please contact the Garner Health concierge service, which can be reached via online chat using the Garner Health website or smartphone app, or by phone at (866) 761-9586.